 Some people like to keep their engagement party themes fairly low-key, bearing in mind there is all the planning and cost of a wedding to think about once the party is over, but others take a more extravagant approach.

-Bringing all your nearest and dearest together for a party not only saves you a job of visiting each of them in turn to tell them there’s a wedding on the cards, but also gives them all a chance to get to know each other before your big day.
+Bringing all your nearest and dearest together for a party not only saves you the job of visiting each of them to tell them there’s a wedding on the cards, but also gives them all a chance to get to know each other before your big day.

 Whatever your preference in terms of the size and scale of your party, follow our engagement party checklist to make sure you’ve covered all the basic steps to making your celebration a success.